TonyRipa/PlaceValue/README.md

 SparseExponential1
 ------------------------
 <i>SparseExponential1</i> is a data-type optimized for sparse Exponentials; an application of the SparsePlaceValue1 datatype.
 SparseExponential1 is like Exponential except that it uses a sparse PlaceValue.
-Exponentials reliance on PlaceValue's integer powers of the base (like 100 means base^2) allows for integer powers of e^x (like e^2x).
+Exponential's reliance on PlaceValue's integer powers of the base (like 100 means base^2) allows for integer powers of e^x (like e^2x).
 However, SparseExponential1's reliance on SparsePlaceValue1's non-integer powers of the base (like 1E2.5 means base^2.5) allows for non-integer powers of e^x (like e^2.5x).

 SparseExponential
 -------------------------